Bikash231/Bank-Management/README.md

 # Bank-Management
-A bank Management system to manage the some of the Bank tasks
+Management application developed in C++ using OOP concepts for the semester project.